 CU Succeed Youth Bursary

 The CU Succeed Youth Bursary was established in 2016 by the Ontario Credit Union Foundation.
-Over the past eight years, $636,000 to 494 students.
+Over the past nine years, $736,000 to 577 students.

-The Bursary is open to resident Ontario post-secondary students in need of financial assistance for academic, technological, or vocational training.
-OCUF will award up to $100,000 in student bursaries in 2023, ranging from $1,000 to $3,000.
+The CU Succeed Youth Bursary is open to resident Ontario post-secondary students in need of financial assistance for academic, technological, or vocational training.

 The bursary is awarded based primarily on two criteria – demonstrated financial need, and community involvement.